 Just this side of heaven is a place called Rainbow Bridge.
 There are meadows and hills for all of our special friends so they can run and play together.
 There is plenty of food, water and sunshine, and our friends are warm and comfortable.

 All the animals who had been ill and old are restored to health and vigor.
 Those who were hurt or maimed are made whole and strong again, just as we remember them in our dreams of days and times gone by.
 The animals are happy and content, except that they miss the people who were very special to them.

 They all run and play together, but the day comes when one suddenly stops and looks into the distance.
 His bright eyes are intent.
 His eager body quivers.
 Suddenly he begins to run from the group, flying over the green grass, his legs carrying him faster and faster.

 You have been spotted, and when you and your special friend finally meet, you cling together in joyous reunion, never to be parted again.
 The happy kisses rain upon your face, your hands again caress the beloved head, and you look once more into the trusting eyes of your pet, so long gone from your life but never absent from your heart.

 Then you cross Rainbow Bridge together....

 Rusty was taken to a shelter after being found bleeding in a field.
-He made it through 2 rounds of kennel cough while at the shelter -- often a death sentence for older dogs.
-Instead, he was evaluated by volunteers with ACDRA and found to be a great dog who deserved a chance.
-Another volunteer took him in and at the ripe age of 9, Rusty became an ACDRA foster dog.
-After 4 months in foster care, Rusty was adopted by a couple in Virginia.
-He lived very happily with them on their acres of rolling hills for a year and a half getting all the love, attention and care he deserved.
+He made it through 2 rounds of kennel cough while at the shelter – often a death sentence for older dogs.
+At the ripe age of 9, Rusty became an ACDRA foster dog.
+After 4 months in foster care, Rusty was adopted by a couple in Virginia where he lived very happily on their acres of rolling hills for a year and a half.
 Rusty crossed the Rainbow Bridge peacefully on March 14, 2012.
 He is missed by all who knew and loved him.